Go to main content

 • Advanced electronic signature (AES): recommended for framework contracts or high-stakes agreements

-Advanced or qualified electronic signature must comply with ETSI EN 319 132 (XAdES format) and ETSI EN 319 122 (CAdES format) standards to ensure European interoperability.
+Advanced or qualified electronic signature must comply with standards ETSI EN 319 132 (XAdES format) and ETSI EN 319 122 (CAdES format) to ensure European interoperability.

-GDPR No. 2016/679 imposes strict obligations when processing application data:
+The GDPR No. 2016/679 imposes strict obligations when processing application data:

 • Legal basis: processing is based on legitimate interest (art.
 6.1.f) or consent (art.
 6.1.a)

-Companies using ATS or recruitment AI tools must conduct a Data Protection Impact Assessment (DPIA) when processing is likely to pose a high risk to individuals' rights.
+Companies using ATS or recruitment AI tools must conduct a Data Protection Impact Assessment (DPIA) when processing is likely to pose high risk to individuals' rights.

-Scenario 1: An industrial SME in strong growth
+Use Case 1: An industrial SME in strong growth

 • 87% reduction in signature delay: from 7 days to less than 22 hours on average

-• Estimated annual savings of 4,200 € on shipping, printing, and follow-up management costs
+• Estimated €4,200 annual savings on sending, printing, and follow-up management costs

-Scenario 2: A management consulting firm with multi-site consultants
+Use Case 2: A management consulting firm with multi-site consultants

-Adopting a mobile-first electronic signature solution produced the following results:
+Adoption of a mobile-first electronic signature solution produced the following results:

-Scenario 3: A public hospital group
+Use Case 3: A public hospital group

 After integrating an electronic signature solution into the existing HRIS: